Elevate Your Slow Cooking With These Recipes From Martha Stewart

 Serves 6 to 8

-Sweet dreams are truly made of this – our kitchen team’s favorite slow-cooker dessert.
+Sweet dreams are truly made of this – our kitchen team’s favourite slow-cooker dessert.
 Using a water bath (or bain-marie) produces the dreamiest texture – not too dense and not too light.
 Don’t skimp on the toffee-sauce-and-pecan finish.
 If your slow cooker cannot accommodate a soufflé dish, try baking this in ramekins.

 4 tbsp unsalted butter, melted, plus more for dish